What Is Wave Season?

 1. Cruise lines create a sales strategy otherwise known as a Wave Campaign.
 This consists of booking incentives for customers and sales incentives for travel agents.

 3. Direct and electronic mail is sent out by cruise lines and travel agencies, to coincide with tv, radio, newspaper and social media adverts.
-With a multi channel approach, they inevitibly generate enquiries from potential customers.
+With a multi-channel approach, they inevitably generate enquiries from potential customers.

 4. The result is, the customer is prompted to call a travel agent or cruise line as they have seen an offer that they like, the agent is looking to get that incentive so does everything in their power to turn that enquiry into a booking with them.
 The customer gets a great deal on their cruise, the travel agent gets the incentive and the cruise line has one less cabin to sell.
 Win, win, win.
 Or is it?

 Is It Best To Book In Wave Season?

 When is the best time to book a cruise?
 This has to be the most frequently asked question other than Should I prepay gratuities?
 I can only give you my opinion on this, based on my 10 years experience as a cruise agent.